amico412/GuardEngine/README.md

 Create triggers to execute Lambda function automatically
-    Cloudwatch event with cron job every Sunday Cloudwatch event for new or update CloudFormation templates in S3 Bucket Cloudwatch even for new accounts added
+    Cloudwatch event with cron job every Sunday Cloudwatch event for new or update CloudFormation templates in S3 Bucket Cloudwatch event for new accounts added
     Manual Trigger from Lambda console

 # Lambda policy